MicrosoftDocs/azure-docs/articles/internet-peering/walkthrough-communications-services-partner.md

 Then click **Add registered prefix**

 > [!NOTE]
-> If the Add registered prefix buttin is disabled, that means your peering doesn't have at least one connection that is **Active**.
+> If the Add registered prefix button is disabled, that means your peering doesn't have at least one connection that is **Active**.
 Please wait until this occurs to register your prefix.

 :::image type="content" source="./media/walkthrough-communications-services-partner/register-prefix-add-prefix.png" alt-text="Registered prefix page with Add button highlighted" :::